Refrigerator Water Filter Problems & How to Fix Them

 🔵 Smells like chlorine

 Fix: Your filter may be expired or a counterfeit.
-Replace with an authentic EDR1RXD1 filter.
+Replace with a genuine OEM or NSF-certified filter for your fridge model.
+See our compatibility list.

 🔵 Smells like the fridge interior